-With respect to disputes, the ISO explained that Market Participants would be permitted to dispute preparatory rerun statements using the existing provisions of the ISO Tariff.
+With respect to disputes, the ISO explained that market participants would be permitted to dispute preparatory rerun statements using the then-existing provisions of the ISO tariff.
 However, because of the large volume of statements that the ISO planned to publish during the preparatory rerun, the dispute deadline would be extended from eight business days to 15 business days.
-The ISO maintained that this dispute window should begin to run upon the publishing of statements by the ISO to Scheduling Coordinators, instead of the date on which Scheduling Coordinators' clients receive their statements.
+The ISO maintained that this dispute window should begin to run upon the ISO's publishing of statements to Scheduling Coordinators, instead of the date on which Scheduling Coordinators' clients receive their statements.